hakavlad/le9-patch/README.md

 - OOM killer comes faster (with hard protection);
 - Fast system reclaiming after OOM (with hard protection).

-Note that the effects depend on the sysctl knob values.
+Note that the effects depend on the values of the sysctl tunables.

 ## Testing